Images do not always appear on a website for all users.

 Rules for adding images

-- If the image does not add any value to the page and is just for decoration, type in two quotation symbols (Example: “” ) into the alt text box.
+- If possible, it is best to refrain from adding images that are purely for decoration.
+However, if you must add an image does not add any value to the page and is just for decoration, type in two quotation symbols (Example: “” ) into the alt text box.
 Doing so will notify the screen reader to skip that image when reading the page.

-- Never use just an image on a page or post.
+- Never use just an image on a page or post without any text.
 Always add some content to the page or post in case the image is not able to be seen or read by a screen reader.
-Event posters are a common way to advertise on your website.
+Event posters or brochures are a common way to advertise on your website.
 However, when the user is unable to see the image, they are unable to get any of the information.
 It is always best practice to add the important information in the text as well, even if it appears in an image of the poster.

 Adding alt text to an image already on a page